Early treatment is the key to increasing life expectancy for HIV positive.

-Mortality as a result of and non-occurrence of AIDS-related diseases in HIV-positive persons
+Mortality as a result of and non-occurrence of AIDS-related illnesses in HIV-positive persons

-This study looked at mortality due and not due to AIDS-related illnesses in two US long-term study groups - the Multicenter AIDS Cohort Study (MACS) and Women's Interagency HIV Study (WIHS).
+This study has observed both mortality and non-AIDS-related mortality in two long-term US study groups - the Multicenter AIDS Cohort Study (MACS) and Women's Interagency HIV Study (WIHS).

 These long-term study groups were assembled in 1985 and 1993 respectively.
 MACS recruited 6972 gay men who were either HIV-positive or at a high risk of contracting HIV infection (41% of participants were already HIV positive at baseline).

-And WHIS recruited 4137 women who were either HIV-positive or closely related to HIV-positive women in terms of characteristics (38% of participants already had HIV at baseline).
+And WHIS recruited 4137 women who were either HIV-positive or closely related to HIV-positive women in terms of characteristics (38% of participants were already HIV positive at baseline).